owenkanzler/challenge07-owen-kanzler/README.md

 ## Description

-Challenge 7 from the UMN bootcamp. here I created a nodeJS application using the inquirer npm package to ask the users questions and create them a custom README file.
+Challeneg 7 for the UMN bootcamp.
+Here I created a nodeJS app that creates a custom README from the terminal using the inquier npm package, and the built in fs package to write the information to the file.

 ## Table of Contents